Pawanks7861/task-webreinvent/README.md

 # To-Do List Application

-This is a simple and interactive To-Do List application built with [Your Tech Stack].
+This is a simple and interactive To-Do List application built with Laravel 10.
 The application allows users to manage their daily tasks efficiently, ensuring a smooth user experience with real-time updates and essential functionalities.

 ## Features